JMaltby19/netflix-clone/README.md

 # My Netflix Clone!

-This is my first full stack project, created useing React, React Router & REST API's.
+This is my first full stack project, created using React, React Router & REST API's.
 The backend (separate repo) uses node.js, express and MySQL for the database.
 User's can sign up (or sign in as a guest) browse through their favourite movies and films, saving them to their watch list.
 If they have signed up they can modify their credentials should they choose to do so.
 A few improvements to be made, but overall happy with how it's turned out and most importantly it was fun to make!

 Take a look around - [My Netflix Clone](https://flix-project.co.uk)